Animal daily mobility patterns analysis using resting event networks: Introduction

-The general method proposed in this paper can be used to uncover animal daily mobility patterns.
-The next section describes in details the proposed approach.
-The guiding idea is that resting event networks can be extracted from spatio-temporal trajectories in order to identify animal daily mobility patterns (Figure \ref{Fig1}).
-These networks are then analyzed and compared with a null model preserving the observed events spatio-temporal characteristics to ensure that the patterns identified are not due to random configurations.
 We apply the method to analyze the daily mobility structure of different fish species in the Rh\^one River located in France.
 Although the temporal structure of the resting event network is mainly driven by the distribution of events duration and their day of occurrence, we show that it exists a spatial proximity between event occurring at similar hours but on different days.
 Finally, the method allows to capture daily mobility motifs in the global event network structure that are not reproduced by the null model.